AlexisZamudio08/flask-login/readme.md

-#For this project we are using MySQL, please follow a youtube tutorial(e.g. Install MySQL for mac or windows).
+# Main guide

-Once you have created root users and password
+## For this project we are using MySQL, please follow a youtube tutorial(e.g. Install MySQL for mac or windows).

-    * EXECUTE script.sql on your SQL script.
+## Once you have created root users and password.

-#Python version used for this project.
+    EXECUTE script.sql on your SQL script.

-    * Python 3.9.7
+## Python version used for this project.

-#Install virtualenv tool (global).
+    Python 3.9.7

-    * pip install virtualenv
+## Install virtualenv tool (global).

-#Go to Flask-login folder and create and activate environment.
+    pip install virtualenv

-    * python -m venv venv
+## Go to Flask-login folder and create and activate environment.
-    * cd venv/bin source activate
+    python -m venv venv

-#Install requirements needed for this project
+    cd venv/bin source activate

-    * pip install -r requirements.txt
+## Install requirements needed for this project

-#Under flask_login/src, in config.py modify your credentials for db connection.
+    pip install -r requirements.txt

-#Run server, under flask_login/src in command prompt execute
+### Under flask_login/src, in config.py modify your credentials for db connection.

-    * python index.py
+## Run server, under flask_login/src in command prompt execute

-#As response, the previous execution will generate a localhost url,
+    python index.py

-#Copy and paste that url in your browser and you must to get access to the main login window
+### As response, the previous execution will generate a localhost url, Copy and paste that url in your browser and you must to get access to the main login window.

-#Finally test the login access with credentials:
+## Finally test the login access with credentials:
-    * user: admin
+    user: admin
-    * password: test#01
+    password: test#01